Aloha Stadium: History

 Before 1975, Honolulu's main outdoor stadium had been Honolulu Stadium, a wooden stadium on King Street.
 However, it had reached the end of its useful life by the 1960s, and was well below the standards for Triple-A baseball.
 The need for a new stadium was hastened by the move of the Hawaii Rainbows football program to NCAA Division I. Located west of downtown Honolulu and 2 mi north of Honolulu International Airport, Aloha Stadium was constructed in 1975 at a cost of $37 million.
 Constructed of steel, the stadium was nicknamed the "Metal Mecca".
-The baseball field is aligned north-northwest (home plate to centerfield), as is the football field.
+The baseball field was aligned north-northwest (home plate to centerfield), as was the football field.

 The first sporting event at Aloha Stadium was a college football game between Hawaii and Texas A&I (now Texas A&M-Kingsville) on September 13, 1975.
 Played on Saturday night, the crowd was 32,247, and the visitors prevailed, 43–9.

 The final sporting event held in Aloha Stadium was the 2021 Hula Bowl.
 The last points scored at Aloha Stadium were a “pick 6” touchdown scored by Carlo Kemp of the University of Michigan.

 The stadium was somewhat problematic for its initial primary tenant, the minor league baseball Hawaii Islanders.
-Located in west-central Oahu, it was far from the team's fan base, and many were unwilling to make the drive.
+Located in south-central Oahu, it was far from the team's fan base in Mōʻiliʻili, and many were unwilling to make the drive.
 Additionally, while local public transportation (TheBus) stopped at the main gate of Honolulu Stadium, the stop for Aloha Stadium was located some distance from the gate.
 As a result, attendance plummeted and never really recovered—a major factor in the franchise's ultimate move to the mainland.